Is your device encryption switched on?

 One way to protect this data from loss/theft is to encrypt the data; you can encrypt entire devices or individual USB devices.
 Centrally deploying and managing the process we can ensure devices have this feature enabled.
 Basically, once it’s set up, it’s there and only the person with the recovery key can make any unauthorised changes to your system or access files.
 This allows you to carry on working with the secure knowledge that cybercriminals will find it even harder to access your system.

 LP Networks always recommend that any devices that are used for business purposes be encrypted.
-If you would like to check that your device or additional storage devices have encryption running, please feel free to get in touch, and our team will advise you.
+If you would like to check that your device or additional storage devices have encryption running, please get in touch, and our team will advise you.